cloudify-cosmo/getcloudify.org/guide/3.1/quickstart-openstack.md

 git clone https://github.com/cloudify-cosmo/cloudify-manager-blueprints
 {% endhighlight %}

+Now let's initialize a local Cloudify working environment:

 {% highlight bash %}
 cfy init
 {% endhighlight %}

-This will initialize a local Cloudify environment in the current directory (by creating a folder named `.cloudify` to save the current context for the Cloudify CLI, but you shouldn't care about that for now).
+This will create a folder named `.cloudify` to save the current context for the Cloudify CLI, but you shouldn't care about that for now.

 Now let's move on to bootstrap configuration.